A Novel Way to Mitigate Sexual Violence

 Here is a better solution which ensures the truth of what happens in the bedroom is documented, but privacy is secured:

-1) Design a special, cryptographic video camera.
-I will go into details of this below, but essentially, it films twice-encrypted video which is essentially uncrackable unless both users that want to have safer sex agree to provide their private key.
+Design a special, cryptographic video camera.
+I will go into details of this below, but essentially, it films doubly-encrypted video which is essentially uncrackable unless both participants that want to have safer sex agree to provide their cryptographic public key.

-3) If sexual violence or a false claim of sexual violence occurs, it will be in the innocent’s best interest to report the existence of the encrypted video footage, as well as provide their private key, to law enforcement.
+If sexual violence or a false claim of sexual violence occurs, it will be in the innocent party’s best interest to report the existence of the encrypted video footage, as well as provide their private key, to law enforcement.

-4) Any party that is unwilling to provide their private key to law enforcement will seem to be hiding evidence from the law.
-Thus, the word of the person who provided their private key and has nothing to hide may be deemed as more trustworthy.
+Any party who is unwilling to provide their private key to law enforcement will seem to be hiding evidence from the law.
+Thus, the word of the person who provided their private key and has nothing to hide may reasonably be deemed to be more trustworthy.
 On the contrary, if both parties provide their private key, law enforcement will be able to fully decrypt the video to see what really happened.

 Technical Details of the Special Camera

 It can function as a regular camera (and display a “red” LED on its front), but it can only record twice-encrypted video while displaying a signature (say “green”) LED on its front.
 This LED is so that users know they are not being filmed with non-duel encrypted video.
-In order to begin recording this duel-encrypted video, two users must each input a private key.
+In order to begin recording this duel-encrypted video, two users must each input their public key.

-To actually input the private key, the users could each open their app (downloaded from the Android or Apple app store), log in to their account, generate a private key (that is backed up online), and the special camera could read the private key via its own lens (w/ machine learning).
-Once both users have input their private key, the camera may begin recording.
+To actually input the public keys, the users could each open their app (downloaded from the Android or Apple app store), log in to their account, generate a public-private key pair (that is backed up online), and the special camera could read the public key via its own lens (w/ machine learning).
+Once both users have input their public key, the camera may begin recording.

 - This system does not reduce the veracity of the word of victim’s who don’t use it.
 It’s just a way to protect people that want more protection.